Where Giants Dwell: Probing the Environments of Early Massive Quiescent Galaxies

 A measurement of parent halo mass is generally not easily accessible, in particular for the massive quiescent systems that are being observed at $z>3$.
 In this section, we introduce different estimates that might be more easily obtained from observational data.
 In particular, for each galaxy in our sample, we compute:

 \begin{itemize} \item[(i)] a `local density' estimate corresponding to the density of galaxies inside the projected circular region enclosing the 3 closest neighbors.
 We refer to this density as n$3$ in the following; \item[(ii)] an `over-density' estimate corresponding to the mean over-density of galaxies measured within a projected circular region of radius equal to 3~Mpc.
+This is normalized to the average value obtained at each redshift, by randomly drawing 1000 spheres with radius equal to 3~Mpc in the entire volume of the simulation.
 We refer to this over-density as o$3$ in the following. \end{itemize}

 In both cases, we have considered projected physical distances and only galaxies in slices of depth $\sim 20~$Mpc with stellar mass larger than $10^{9}\,{\rm M}_{\sun}$.
 We have verified that the results discussed below do not vary significantly when increasing the number of neighbors (up to 5 or 7) or the scale considered (we have considered overdensities on scales of 5 and 8~Mpc).